manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 `"five"`, of course, is not a number - this is what *NaN* means, literally: *Not a Number*[^note8].
 Instead, it is a string with value `"five"`.

 But here is an important detail: if we send the request `curl "http://localhost:8000/duplicate?number=42"`, then `"42"` isn't a number either!
-It is a string with value `"42"`.
+It too is a string, with value `"42"`.

+The reason our code works with string `"42"` but not with string `"five"` has to do with JavaScript's type system, its lack of strict type checking, and its ability to implicitly and automatically transform values from one type into another - at least in some cases.

+We can easily demonstrate this on the Node.js CLI (reminder: just run `node` on the Terminal command line to get into the Node.js CLI).

+Type `"42" * 2` into the CLI, and the result is `84`.
+Type `"five" * 2`, and the result is `NaN`:

+    % node
+    Welcome to Node.js v14.16.1.
+    Type ".help" for more information.

+    > "42" * 2
+    84

+    > "five" * 2
+    NaN

+A computer cannot multiply a string with a number.
+If calculating `"42" * 2` works, it means that the string value is transformed into a number value before the actual multiplication happens.
+This happens implicitly, but we can do so explicitly, using function `parseInt`:

+    > parseInt("42")
+    42

+Trying the same with string value `"five"` yields `NaN`:

+    > parseInt("five")
+    NaN

+Note: `parseInt` will try to interpret a given value as an integer number, that is, a number without a fractional part, like -1, 0, 1, 2 etc. There is also `parseFloat`, which will try to interpret a given value as a floating point number, like -1.0, 0.0, 0.123 etc.

+This offers a way to work around the bug, in file *index.js*.
+Instead of just passing the *number* parameter to the *calculator* functions, we can first ensure that its value can be interpreted as a number, and bail out if that's not the case:

+    const http = require("http");
+    const url = require("url");
+    const calculator = require("./calculator");

+    const server = http.createServer((req, res) => {
+        const myUrl = new url.URL("http://localhost:8000" + req.url);

+        const number = myUrl.searchParams.get("number");

+        if (isNaN(parseInt(number))) {
+            res.end(
+                "Value "
+                + number
+                + " cannot be interpreted as an integer value!"
+            );
+        }

+        if (myUrl.pathname === "/duplicate") {
+            res.end(
+                "The duplicate of "
+                + number
+                + " is "
+                + calculator.duplicateNumber(myUrl.searchParams.get("number"))
+            );
+        }

+        if (myUrl.pathname === "/square") {
+            res.end(
+                "The square of "
+                + number
+                + " is "
+                + calculator.squareNumber(myUrl.searchParams.get("number"))
+            );
+        }
+    });

+    server.listen(
+        "8000",
+        "localhost",
+        () => console.log("HTTP server started and available at http://localhost:8000.")
+    );

+Note: isNaN vs === NaN

-The problem, or rather its root cause, is not that our code cannot *handle* strings that aren't numbers.
-The problem is that JavaScript didn't tell us as early as possible.
+The problem, or rather its root cause, is not that our code cannot *handle* strings that don't contain a number.
+The problem is that JavaScript didn't *tell us* as early as possible.

-In terms of software quality, *knowing* about the bug and being *able* to fix it is not the same as *being explicitly told* about the bug and being *forced* to fix it by the programming language!
+In terms of software quality, *knowing* about a bug and *being able* to fix it is not the same as *being explicitly told* about a bug and being *forced* to fix it by the programming language!